-The appointment comes after the actor, writer and charitable campaigner visited the institution last year to see how it opened doors to the creative arts for young people from a range of diverse backgrounds.
+The appointment comes after the actor, writer and charity campaigner visited the institution last year to see how it opens doors to the creative arts for young people from a range of backgrounds.

-Accepting the post, Sir Lenny said: "Taking on the role of Chancellor at Birmingham City University is a superb opportunity for me to pursue three passions - Birmingham and the West Midlands, the creative arts and giving life changing opportunities to young people from a wide range of backgrounds.
+Sir Lenny said: "Taking on the role of chancellor at Birmingham City University is a superb opportunity for me to pursue three passions - Birmingham and the West Midlands, the creative arts, and giving life-changing opportunities to young people from a wide range of backgrounds.